Rescue Runny Paint: Thickening Tips

 2. Experiment and Explore: Artistic Exploration

-You should take experimentation as a key of the artistic progress.
+You should take experimentation as a key to artistic progress.
 Besides the usual thickening techniques, there are still a lot of other methods that have not been explored yet.
-Try different thickening agents and techniques, and do not be afraid to experiment to find new ways of expressing yourself artistically which are suitable for your paint type and style.
+Try different thickening agents and techniques, and do not be afraid to experiment to find new ways of expressing yourself artistically that are suitable for your paint type and style.

 3. Thinning Option: Rectifying Mistakes